demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-vulnerability-update

 ***
-Update the severity or the status of the vulnerability.
+Update the severity or The status of the vulnerability.

 #### Base Command